Types of financial statements:

 - Notes to financial statements (Disclosure)

-Let’s discuss each types in details.
+Let’s discuss each type in detail.

 1) Statement of financial position